 Where to meet?

-Piazza Venezia, in front of the great white monument.
-A representative will be there holding a sign with our company name on it.
+Piazza Venezia, at the bottom of the steps in front of the great monument.
+Your guide will be right in the middle, in front of the horse statue, holding a sign with our company name on it

 What to bring?